-Description: This class is the introductory class for the PADA

-Academy.
-This class will focus on public art, and its relationship between the city and its' population.
+Description: This class is the introductory class for the PADA relationship between the city and its' population.
 The class is an exploratory class on all aspects of public art: history, purpose, placement, value, and types of media used such as concrete, paint, glass, wood, iron, steel and ceramic.
 The students will work in groups to prepare public style art, exploring the media and learn to understand how it will survive and be affected by the environment.
 Course required for PADA sophomores.